sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 Let's checkout the git project and create a new branch to `torch_to_nnef` named:
  `feat/{inference_target}-aten-{aten_operator_name}` where inference target is `tract`,`khronos`
 and aten operator is one of [this list](./supported_operators.md), still unsupported.

+!!! tip "Which one to pick"

+    On the `TractNNEF` tab of that page, the **`Gap vs ONNX`** filter narrows the list to operators we do not translate but PyTorch's ONNX exporter does.
+Those are the ones where a missing translation is most likely to be blocking somebody, and where an existing implementation elsewhere gives you a reference to work from.
+Where a spec already measures the operator, its `nnef_gap` reason says what makes it hard.

 After that you can edit the file named: `./tests/test_primitive.py` and at the end of it after the last `test_suite.add`, add the following **temporary** line: